 The EPA lists formaldehyde as a probable human carcinogen.
-Formaldehyde inhalation is also associated with eye, nose, throat, and lung irritation.31 Sources of ambient formaldehyde include automobiles, trucks, wood burning and other combustion.
-Formaldehyde's 2020 average potential cancer risk estimate at Beacon Hill was 7 in one million.
+Formaldehyde inhalation is also associated with eye, nose, throat, and lung irritation.30 Sources of ambient formaldehyde include automobiles, trucks, wood burning and other combustion.
+Formaldehyde's 2023 average potential cancer risk estimate at Beacon Hill was 9.4 in one million.
+The 2023 average is only from samples from 1/1/2023 - 6/23/2023 due to all samples after 6/23/2023 being invalidated.